 Are Elatior Begonia plants toxic to animals?

-Yes.
-They can cause swelling and burning in the mouth along with vomiting and liver failure.
-I keep mine in a closed off room away from my pets.
+Elatior Begonia is toxic to pets such as cats and dogs.
+They can cause swelling and burning in the mouth, vomiting, and liver failure.
+I keep mine in a closed-off room away from my pets.

 Elatior Begonias are a beautiful bushy plant that is easy to maintain and easy to propagate.
-They prefer being in an indirect light source and require a humid, but not wet environment.
+They prefer being in an indirect light source, requiring a humid but not wet environment.

-They produce delicate flowers in the summer which should be deadheaded as they die, and the plant pruned once the blooms are finished completely.
+They produce delicate flowers in the summer, which should be deadheaded as they die, and the plant pruned once the blooms are finished.

-For proper Elatior Begonia care, remember to keep temperatures warm and humid as they are originally a subtropical plant.
+For proper Elatior Begonia care, remember to keep temperatures warm and humid as they are originally subtropical plants.

-Overall, these are an easy plant to care for that look delightful in a garden or in a pot.
-I have even grown them in larger containers as an accent piece to my greenhouse with great results.
+Overall, these are easy plants to care for that look delightful in a garden or a pot.
+With great results, I have grown them in larger containers as an accent piece to my greenhouse.

-They are pretty and delicate and when they bloom, they turn any area into a beautiful focal point of white and pink or yellow.
+They are pretty and delicate, and when they bloom, they turn any area into a beautiful focal point of white, pink, or yellow.
 They are a beautiful and affordable addition to any garden or home.